 Getting Your Unit Leased

 As a property owner you are required to screen and select a tenant for your unit.
-Once you’ve checked references and completed your tenant selection process, you’ll complete the Request For Tenancy Approval (RFTA).
-This form notifies Housing Assistance Corporation (HAC) that you and the tenant are ready to start the lease-up process.
+Once you’ve checked references and completed your tenant selection process, you’ll complete the Request for Tenancy Approval (RFTA).
+This form notifies Housing Assistance that you and the tenant are ready to start the lease up process.
 The tenant will bring this form to you for review and signature.

 The program representative will also discuss the maximum permissible rent and a rough estimate of the tenant’s share.
 Final amounts cannot be determined until the inspection is complete.

 After the unit is inspected, the inspector will notify you of any needed repairs.
 These repairs must be corrected before the lease and Housing Assistance Payment (HAP) contract can begin.
-The HAP contract is the document signed by HAC and the property owner, which outlines both parties’ responsibilities and the amount HAC will pay each month toward the contract rent.
+The HAP contract is the document signed by Housing Assistance and the property owner, which outlines both parties’ responsibilities and the amount Housing Assistance will pay each month toward the contract rent.